Shots fired at Texas Air Force base near trainees prompts lockdown

 Authorities are searching for the suspects

-Shots were fired outside a Texas Air Force base Wednesday, prompting the military installation to go on lockdown but no injuries were reported, officials said.
+A Texas Air Force base was put on lockdown Wednesday after reports of shots fired near an area where trainees were gathered, officials said.

-Officials at Joint Base San Antonio Lackland said two suspects fired shots outside the Valley Hi Gate.
+Officials at Joint Base San Antonio Lackland said a shooting was suspected to have occurred outside the Valley Hi Gate.
 Trainees were in the area and the shooters fled the scene, FOX affiliate KABB, the Fox-affiliated TV station in San Antonio reported.

+The base is where all enlisted airmen attend Basic Military Training (BMT).

+Lt.
+Col. Brian S. Loveless said someone reported hearing two gunshots that came from outside the installation shortly before noon.
+Authorities were investigating "leads" to determine whether shots were fired, he said.

 The base sent an alert around 12:30 p.m.
 Central Time (CT) announcing the shooting and a lockdown for all personnel.